mstephano/yolov5/docker/deepsort/readme.md

 # User Guide
 - Every videos in folder `yolov5/docker/videos` will be processed
-- You can put your custom model in folder `yolov5/docker/videos` and use it in the command line by replacing `yolov5s.pt` by your custom model
+- You can put your custom model in folder `yolov5/docker/videos` and use it in the command line by replacing `yolov5s.pt` by your custom model file
-- Processed videos will be under folder `yolov5/docker/deepsort_output`
+- Processed videos will be in folder `yolov5/docker/deepsort_output`

 # Credits
 - DeepSort for Yolov5 : https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch